 We also want to drive home the importance of checking in with a very critical person… yourself!
 Treat yourself as you would your staff.
 Take the time to participate in professional development activities – not only expand your knowledge, but to grant you a step back from the day-to-day hustle and provide you with a clearer, “big picture” view of where your business stands.
 From there, you can work on what to tweak, change, do more of, and do less of.

 Need more support as you start up your business?
-Tune into our six-part webinar series, Setting Up Your New ABA Practice for Success, hosted by Cierra Inscho, M.Ed., BCBA, LBA and Amber Zooberg, M.Ed., BCBA, they discuss important topics new ABA practice owners need to consider when starting their own practice.
+In our webinar series, Setting Up Your New ABA Practice for Success, hosted by Cierra Inscho, M.Ed., BCBA, LBA and Amber Zooberg, M.Ed., BCBA, they discuss important topics new ABA practice owners need to consider when starting their own practice.
 Some of the topics covered include: